taobojlen/npm-registry-csv/README.md

 The script downloads a large JSON file from npm (~45GB as of 2020-06-18) and parses it.
 As far as I can tell, npm throttles the download, so the first requirements are (a) time and (b) ample disk space.

 The data is processed using streams, but it does need to save a lot of information in memory.
-With the 45GB JSON file it uses just above 10GB of RAM.
+With the 45GB JSON file it uses about 6GB of RAM.

 # Running and importing